ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 also decided to use ChatGPT for image generation, creating the profile pictures in our project that depict different colored birds.
-We chose this, because we wanted images that fit the bird-themed concept of _Chirp!_ while maintaining a clean user interface design, and since none of us had the necessary skills or time to create these images ourselves, using ChatGPT provided us with a fast and easy solution.
+We chose this, because we wanted images that fit the bird-themed concept of _Chirp!_ while maintaining a clean user interface design, and since none of us had the necessary skills nor time to create these images, using ChatGPT provided us with a fast and easy solution.

-The advantage of LLMs is that they provide a useful tool when one is uncertain or stuck, offering guidance on how to handle it, and since they are always available, they can help more quickly than, for instance, a teaching assistant, who is limited by time and day.
-Therefore, LLMs can in most cases speed up the development.
+The advantage of LLMs is that they provide a useful tool when one is uncertain or stuck, offering guidance on how to handle it, and since they are always available, they can help more quickly than e.g. a teaching assistant, who is limited by time and day.
+Therefore, LLMs can in some cases speed up development.

 However, LLMs can sometimes also be misleading.
-We found that, since the LLM lacks full knowledge of the project that only we as the developers possess, it occasionally provided incorrect guidance, which slowed our development down rather than speed it up.
+We found that, since the LLM lacks full knowledge of the project that only we as the developers possess, it occasionally provided incorrect guidance, which slowed our development down rather than sped it up.
 A significant example of this occurred during the deployment of our application to Azure.
 For a long time, we believed that our GitHub Action workflow was the reason the application would not deploy automatically and display the new content, after integrating the EF Core database.
 Following guidance from ChatGPT, we spent considerable time adjusting the